ajitagupta/core-java-mini-projects/README.md

 A functional interface depends on lambda expressions to be executed.
 It provides reference to lambda expressions (relationship).
 To call the expression we need a functional interface.

 A consumer is a predefined function interface containing only a single argument.
-Interface and methods are not required. accept is the in-built method used to call the consumer operation with a parameter and returns nothing.
+Interface and methods are not required. accept is the in-built method used to call the consumer operation with a parameter returning nothing.

 A biconsumer works similarly, but with the difference that it can take two arguments.

+Java has no in-built functional interfaces that can take 3 arguments or more.

 ### Stream API
 filter, map, reduce, count, limit, foreach